gokuldharan/cs224u-project/physical-commonsense/README.md

 model.save("data/clip_classifier.pt")
 ```

-You can load a save model as follows, the `text_only` flag is false by default.
+You can load a saved model as follows, the `text_only` flag is false by default.
 Make sure the flag matches the model you saved.
 ```
 model = ClipClassifier.load("data/clip_classifier.pt", text_only=False)
 ```